USDSync/MetaCloudExplorer/README.md

 ![Meta Cloud Explorer](https://github.com/CloudArchitectLive/MetaCloudExplorer/blob/main/exts/meta.cloud.explorer.azure/data/resources/meta_cloud_explorer.png)

-Quickly connect to your Cloud Infrastructure and visualize it in the Omniverse!
+Quickly connect to your Cloud Infrastructure and visualize it in the Omniverse!*

 This extension generates digital models of your Cloud Infrastructure that can be used to gain insights to drive better infrastructure, optimized resources, reduced costs, and breakthrough customer experiences.

-*Only works with Microsoft Azure Cloud currently*
+**Only works with Microsoft Azure Cloud currently*

 # Enable the extension

+Pull this repo to your local machine, add the path to the extension to your Extensions Search Path in Omniverse Code:  <local folder>/metacloudexplorer/exts

-Look for "cloud.explorer.azure" extension in extension manager and enable it.
+Look for "meta.cloud.explorer.azure" extension in extension manager and enable it.

 Alternatively, you can launch your app from console with this folder added to search path and your extension enabled, e.g.: